cindyhn/EnglishGo_INFS3634App/README.md

 # INFS3634AssignmentApp
 EnglishGo! is a gamified learning application created by Cindy Nguyen, Susanna Chen and Natasha Tran for INFS3634.
-Run the app using Pixel 2 for optimised UX.
+Run the app using Pixel 2, or any smartphone for optimised UX.

 Main Features:
 - Quizzes (Word Association Quiz and a Grammar Quiz)